 (b) for a purpose other than storage and subsequent recovery without the approval of the Minister.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 (2) Where a person wishes to inject petroleum into a natural underground reservoir, the person shall apply in writing to the Minister who may reject the application or may —